A hybrid framework for estimating nonlinear functions of quantum states

 Estimating nonlinear functions of quantum states, such as the moment $\tr(\rho^m)$, is of fundamental and practical interest in quantum science and technology.
 Here we show a quantum-classical hybrid framework to measure them, where the quantum part is constituted by the generalized swap test, and the classical part is realized by postprocessing the result from randomized measurements.
 This hybrid framework utilizes the partial coherent power of the intermediate-scale quantum processor and, at the same time, dramatically reduces the number of quantum measurements and the cost of classical postprocessing.
 We demonstrate the advantage of our framework in the tasks of state-moment estimation and quantum error mitigation.

 Quantum measurement is one of the fundamental building blocks of quantum physics, connecting the quantum world to its classical counterpart.
 The linear expectation value of the quantum state $\rho$ in the form $\tr(O\rho)$ can be measured directly in the basis of the observable $O$ by Born's rule.
-However, the measurement of nonlinear functions, such as the \renyi entropy and the moment $P_m=\tr(\rho^m)$, generally involves quantum circuits interfering among $m$ copies of the state $\rho$ by the generalized swap test \cite{Ekert2002Direct,Horodecki2002Method}, which transforms nonlinear functions to linear ones on all that copies.
-Although there are significant experimental advances for the $m=2$ case, say the purity measurement \cite{Islam2015Measuring,Kaufmanen2016tanglement,huang2022quantum}.
-It is still challenging to extend to a larger degree $m$ with a moderate system size in the noisy intermediate-scale quantum (NISQ) era \cite{preskill2018quantum}, where the qubit number is still restricted, and quantum operations suffer from the noise.
+However, the measurement of nonlinear functions, such as the \renyi entropy and the moment $P_m=\tr(\rho^m)$, generally involves quantum circuits interfering among $m$ copies of the state $\rho$ by the generalized swap test \cite{Ekert2002Direct,Horodecki2002Method,Todd2004Polynomial,Garcia2013equivalent}, which transform nonlinear functions to linear ones on all that copies.
+Although there are significant experimental advances for the $m=2$ case \cite{Islam2015Measuring,Kaufmanen2016tanglement,cotler2019cooling,huang2022quantum}, it is still challenging to extend to a larger degree $m$ with a moderate system size on current quantum platforms \cite{preskill2018quantum}.

-Recently alternative approaches based on the randomized measurement (RM) \cite{elben2022randomized}, such as the shadow estimation \cite{aaronson2019shadow,huang2020predicting}, are proposed.
-By postprocessing the results from random basis measurements of sequentially prepared states, the shadow estimation has the advantage of simultaneously predicting many (linear or nonlinear) functions.
-In some scenarios, such as estimating local observables and measuring the fidelity to some entangled states, the shadow protocol only requires even a constant number of experiments \cite{huang2020predicting}.
-However, when measuring nonlinear functions, such as the purity $P_2$, RM inevitably needs an exponential number of measurements and postprocessings \cite{elben2020mixedstate,huang2020predicting,singlezhou}, which hinders its further applications for large systems.
+Recently alternative approaches based on the randomized measurement (RM) \cite{elben2023randomized}, such as the shadow estimation \cite{aaronson2019shadow,huang2020predicting}, are proposed.
+By postprocessing the results from random basis measurements of sequentially prepared states, the shadow estimation is efficient for measuring local observables and the fidelity to some entangled states.
+However, when measuring nonlinear functions, such as the purity $P_2$, RM protocol inevitably needs an exponential number of measurements and postprocessings \cite{elben2020mixedstate,huang2020predicting,singlezhou}, which hinders its further applications for large systems.

-By trading off the swap test and the RM protocol, here we propose a hybrid framework for estimating nonlinear functions of quantum states to fill the gap between them, which inherits their advantages and, at the same time, reduces weaknesses.
-Specifically, one can conduct RM on a few jointly prepared copies of the state by utilizing the partial coherent power of the quantum processor and then estimate many nonlinear functions in a more efficient and hardware-friendly way.
+By trading off the swap test and the RM protocol, here we propose a hybrid framework for estimating nonlinear functions of quantum states to fill the gap between them, which inherits their advantages and reduces weaknesses.
+Specifically, one can conduct RM on a few jointly prepared copies of the state by utilizing the partial coherent power of the quantum processor, and then estimate many nonlinear functions in a more efficient way, i.e., less demanding on both the quantum hardware and classical post-processing.